International School of Law and Business

 Homo infinitum, formerly known as the International School of Law and Business (ISLB, Tarptautinė teisės ir verslo aukštoji mokykla or TTVAM) is a former private college in Vilnius (Laisvės prospektas 58, Viršuliškės), Lithuania.
 The ISLB closed down in July 2024, and subsequently lost its accreditation in 2025.

 ISLB was founded on September 1, 1998, as Daugvilienė Business High School (Daugvilienės aukštesnioji verslo mokykla) and 2001 as the Vilnius Law and Business College (Vilniaus teisės ir verslo kolegija).
 Director was Daiva Daugvilienė.

-ISLB used to provide a range of courses taught in English.
-ISLB had signed over 100 Bilateral Agreements with partner institutions in the frames of LLP/Erasmus programme and Nordplus Framework Programme as well as Master studies in Europe and South Korea.